he City Watch

 of their subsequent behavior as Officers.
 With time and effort, even the

 position of Oversword is a possibility.
-Also, not a few Councilors are former
+Also, quite a few Councilors in the past were former

 Watchmen that gained popularity and prestige during their years of service and